liyuke65535/MMVRAC-reid/README.md

 | 1+2+3+4+5(re-rank:4,4,0.45)  | **82.2**   | **81.3**   | **93.3**   | **81.75**      |

 As for the fifth one, we mannually select some dirty samples from the train-set (detailed in "old_new_name.json"), you can modify the path in the line 83 of data/datasets/uavhuman.py, then uncomment the codes related to dirty sample filtering and start training.

+"1+2+3+4+5" indicates we ensemble the results got by 1, 2, 3, 4 and 5, follow test_ensemble.py for more information.